isomerpages/nlb-mobile-guide/spotlight/skillsfuture-month-2020/_posts/2020-07-23-lookingtorecruit.md

 <p style="font-size:8pt;">Photo credit: Retrieved from <a href="https://www.skillsfuture.sg/
 " target="_blank">https://www.skillsfuture.sg/</a></p>
 ---
 <p>Recruitment is an important part of identifying and sourcing the best talents for your organisation.
 With different technologies that make the art of recruitment more varied, it is all the more crucial to understand how different tools can be applied to the hiring process.
-Here are some resources which we hope are useful to Human Resource professionals.<p>
+Here are some resources which we hope are useful to Human Resource professionals.</p>

 <h4>eBooks</h4>

 <h5>Evergreen Talent</h5>
 <i>Roberta Chinsky Matuson</i><br/>
 <a href="https://eresources.nlb.gov.sg/ereads/proxy?id=C2DF777F-FB5A-4CD6-9701-E27C1BD3FE75"><img src="/images/FS-3-Evergreen-talent.jpg" style="width:300px; text-align:left;"></a><br/>
-E-Book only.
-Red Wheel Weiser, 2020.<br/>
+<p style="end-note">E-Book only.
+Red Wheel Weiser, 2020.</p>
 Learn the ways of hiring employees for a sustainable workforce.
 From recruiting new employees to reinvigorating disenchanted staff, the writer examines ways to cultivate an environment where talent is nurtured and engaged.<br/>
 Borrow the eBook <a href="https://eresources.nlb.gov.sg/ereads/proxy?id=C2DF777F-FB5A-4CD6-9701-E27C1BD3FE75">with the app</a>&#128241; or <a href="https://nlb.overdrive.com/media/C2DF777F-FB5A-4CD6-9701-E27C1BD3FE75">online</a>&#128187;. <br/>